Master of Legal Studies (M.L.S.) –

 Curious which Law Certificate is right for you?
 Questions about the admission process or the program?
 Our team will answer any questions and help you through the process when you’re ready.

-Applying to the M.Jur.
+Applying to the M.L.S.

 See details about admission requirements and how to apply: